 It is for these reasons (and more) why this blog post has been collecting dust in my drafts folder for more than three years.
 What changed?
 Well, a few days ago, Kate Kennedy, host of the Be There in Five podcast, posted her Childless Millennial episode.
 Kate handles the conversation with care and candor.
 Plus, she expresses so many opinions with empathy while sharing tough truths that often feel too taboo to say out loud (e.g. mourning friendships, parents not selling the idea of kids that well on social media, etc.).

 In part, her episode gave me the courage to post.
-Plus, after sharing some of these feelings on Instagram Stories, I received so many encouraging messages, and your notes gave me the strength to do so.
+Plus, after sharing some of these feelings on Instagram Stories, I received so many encouraging messages from lot of people, and your notes gave me the strength to do so.
 I’m forever grateful for your kindness, compassion, and support.

 Additionally, after sharing some of my childfree by choice thoughts, I received a DM from my good friend, Grace Atwood of The Stripe.
 She’s also had a post about the topic in her drafts folder, and we decided to post at the same time.
 Please go read her post too!
-Grace has her own unique perspective and experiences; it’s a phenomenal post.
+Grace has her own unique perspective and experiences; it’s a phenomenal post about the decision not to have children

 Thanks for bearing with me with this long intro.
 Without further ado…